ahammer/dart_board/README.md

 The template is SplashKit (Bootstrap) and is not licensed for re-use.

 For all intents and purposes, this is outside the open source components due to license restrictions.

+# Special Thanks

+Many packages are consumed in the  creation of dart-board, however I try and limit them to features so they are optional.

+Theme support is largely thanks to FlexColorScheme and FlexColorPicker, amazing packages that really bring that feature to life.

+The NIL packages is imported as well, to use in place of empty containers for some render optimization.